JNPRAutomate/automated_tickets_management_with_syslog_saltstack_RT/README.md

 ```
 # SaltStack

+## Pillars

-## Update the pillars with the required rt details
+Update the pillars with the required rt details
 ```
 rt:
    uri: 'http://172.30.52.150:9081/REST/1.0/'